huggingface/datasets/datasets/gutenberg_time/README.md

 ### Dataset Summary

-A clean data resource containing all explicit time references in a dataset of 52,183 novels whose full text is available via Project Gutenberg and the Hathi Trust Digital Library 2.
+A clean data resource containing all explicit time references in a dataset of 52,183 novels whose full text is available via Project Gutenberg.

 ### Supported Tasks and Leaderboards